-Barrister.
 To qualify as a barrister students must undertake a two-year professional course provided by the Honorable Society of King's Inns and leading to the award of the degree of Barrister-at-Law.
 Upon conferral, a barrister must then 'devil' for a period of one year with an experienced barrister.
 From the year 2002 the Honorable Society of King's Inns will have an entrance examination in the subjects Company Law, Constitutional Law, Criminal Law, Law of Evidence and Jurisprudence.
 In order to sit this examination it is necessary to have a degree in Irish law which includes the subjects Land Law (including Law of Succession), Law of Contracts, Law of Torts, Law of Equity, and Law of the European Union.
 The examination will be held in August.
-Both the entrance examination subjects and the 'core' subjects are offered in the Bachelor of Civil Law Degree and the Bachelor of Business and Legal Studies Degree.
+Both the entrance examination subjects and the 'core' subjects are offered in the Bachelor of Civil Law Degree course and the Bachelor of Business and Legal Studies Degree course.

 Further information may be obtained from the Director of Education, The Honorable Society of King's Inns, Henrietta Street, Dublin 1.
-Tel.
-(01)8744840.
+Telephone: (01) 8744840; www.kingsinns.ie; e-mail: students@kingsinns.ie